Interface Definitions - C++

 *

-* @param file_path the path of the tsfile which will be opened
+* @param file_path Path of the TsFile to be opened

 */